Colin O’Brien’s Clerkenwell Car Crashes

 Clerkenwell Italian parade, nineteen fifties.

-Colin’s new photograph of the junction of the Clerkenwell Rd and Faringdon Rd view, taken from Herbal Hill Buildings that now stand on the site of the former Victoria Dwellings.
+Colin’s new photograph of the junction of the Clerkenwell Rd and Faringdon Rd view from Herbal Hill Buildings that now stand on the site of the former Victoria Dwellings.

 Colin O’Brien sees his childhood view for the first time in fifty years.